-As a Board Certified Plastic Surgeon in New York City, I am no stranger to patients looking to remove stretch marks.
+As a Board Certified Plastic Surgeon, I am no stranger to patients looking for plastic surgery tampa also wanting to remove stretch marks.
 They are those wide, scary marks that start out pink and can turn red or brown depending on your skin type.
 Eventually they turn silvery white.
 What might surprise you is that more and more of them are men.

 Men get stretch marks for different reasons than women.
 The most common causes are puberty, rapid weight gain, steroid use, and overaggressive weight lifting especially at younger ages.
 Women get them from pregnancy, hormonal changes, and weight swings.